Church of St. John the Baptist (Burlington, Iowa)

-The Church of St. John the Baptist is an historic church building located in Burlington, Iowa, United States.
+The Church of St. John the Baptist is a historic church building located in Burlington, Iowa, United States.
 Together with St. Paul's Church in Burlington and St Mary's Church in West Burlington it forms Divine Mercy parish, which is a part of the Diocese of Davenport.
 The parish maintains the former parish church buildings as worship sites.
 St. John's was listed on the National Register of Historic Places in 1982.